In recent years, the humble notepad, pencil case and pen have experienced an extreme makeover.

-Extras I recommend are a set of basic coloured pens and art diaries (for visual note taking), a couple of highlighters and a storage pouch for important documents so they don’t get damaged when you’re out and about.
+Extra tools I recommend are a set of basic coloured pens and art diaries (for visual note-taking), a couple of highlighters and a storage pouch for important documents so they don’t get damaged when you’re out and about.

-Here’s what fancy stationery can tell you about a person…
+What fancy stationery can tell you about a person

 If your fellow students or work colleagues are buying up big on fancy stationery, it’s probably a sign that they are struggling.

-Whenever I used to have a ‘stationery shop binge’ it was always because I felt stuck and/or uninspired.
+Whenever I used to go on a ‘stationery shop binge’ it was always because I felt stuck and/or uninspired by my work.
 The words weren’t flowing for an essay and/or I felt mentally overwhelmed by a subject.